-LPC programs offering pre-collegiate level preparation for college-level courses provide guidance to support students in advancing in college-level curriculum through the placement process.
-The College's "Guided Self Placement" web pages include descriptions of courses that offer pre-collegiate support and college-level courses in English, English as a Second Language (ESL) and mathematics (II.A.4-4).
-The "Guided Self Placement" web pages use flow charts, workload comparison charts, and lists of course offerings to explain to students the knowledge and skills they will need to advance to and succeed in college-level curriculum (II.A.4-5).
-The

-ESL program offers tutorials and registration information, giving presentations in all sections of ESL courses prior to registration to provide support and to answer student questions about both the ESL and English pathway.
+LPC programs offering precollegiate preparation courses support student advancement to college level curriculum by providing placement guidance.
+The College's "Guided Self Placement" web pages include descriptions of courses that offer precollegiate support and college level courses in English, English as a Second Language (ESL) and mathematics (II.A.4-4).
+The "Guided Self Placement" pages include flow charts, workload comparison charts, and lists of course offerings to inform students of the knowledge and skills they will need to succeed in college level curriculum (II.A.4-5).
+The ESL program offers tutorials and information, and gives presentations in all ESL course sections, prior to class registration to support students and answer questions about both the ESL and English pathway.
 These tutorials and the ESL Student Handbook are available on the ESL homepage (II.A.4-6, II.A.4-7).
 The mathematics program includes a "Mathematics Pathways" map in the College catalog (II.A.4-8).
 LPC's class schedule also includes course descriptions and flow charts for English, math, and ESL (II.A.4-9, II.A.4-10, II.A.4-11).

-In response to California Assembly Bill 705 (AB705), the mathematics, English, and ESL departments revised placement processes and curricular offerings to support students in learning the knowledge and skills needed to advance to and succeed in college level curriculum.
-The math department offers Math Jam Bootcamp courses prior to each semester as well as credit and non-credit concurrent support classes during each term (II.A.4-12).
-For students who do not self-select into a transfer-level math course, LPC offers noncredit or credit foundational pathways to support the achievement of learning goals (II.A.4-13).
-The English department offers all students a highly supported college-level English 1AEX (Expanded) class (II.A.4-14) and a mirrored (credit and non-credit options cross-listed) pre-collegiate level class, English 104/Non-Credit English 204 (II.A.4-15, II.A.4-16).
-ESL ensures that placement into the credit ESL sequence maximizes the probability that students will enter and complete transfer-level English in six semesters.
-In addition, students can complete a prerequisite challenge to advance to an additional level in ESL.
-A college-level ESL 1A has been approved, and all advanced-level course work (ESL 23, ESL 24, ESL 25 and ESL 26) transfers to both the UC and CSU (II.A.4-17, 11.A.4-18, II.A.4-19).
+In response to California Assembly Bill 705 (AB705), the mathematics, English, and ESL departments revised placement processes and curricular offerings to support students in learning the knowledge and skills needed to succeed in college level curriculum.
+The math department offers Math Jam Bootcamp courses prior to each semester as well as credit and noncredit concurrent support classes during each term (II.A.4-12).
+For students who choose not to take transfer level math, LPC offers noncredit or credit foundational pathways to support the achievement of learning goals (II.A.4-13).
+The English department offers all students a highly supported college level English 1AEX (Expanded) class (II.A.4-14) as well as a mirrored (credit or noncredit) precollegiate class (II.A.4-15, II.A.4-16).
+ESL ensures that placement into the credit sequence maximizes the probability that students will enter and complete college level English in six semesters.
+In addition, students may submit a prerequisite challenge to advance to an additional level in ESL.
+A college level ESL 1A course has been approved, and all advanced course work in the program is transferrable (II.A.4-17, 11.A.4-18, II.A.4-19).

-Programs and courses classified as non-credit Career Development and College Preparation (CDCP) prepare students for employment or to be successful in college level-credit coursework (II.A.4-20).
-The College offers non-credit, often "mirrored" courses, in English, ESL, and mathematics to support students in learning the knowledge and skills necessary to advance to and succeed in college level curriculum (II.A.4-21, II.A.4-22).

-Additionally, the Tutorial Center offers NTUT 200, a non-credit class in which students gain access to academic support in a wide variety of subjects (II.A.4-23).
+Programs and courses classified as noncredit Career Development and College Preparation (CDCP) prepare students for employment or to be successful in college level credit coursework (II.A.4-20).
+The College offers noncredit, often "mirrored" courses, in English, ESL, and mathematics to support students in learning the knowledge and skills necessary to advance to and succeed in college level curriculum (II.A.4-21, II.A.4-22).
+Additionally, the Tutorial Center offers NTUT 200, a noncredit class in which students gain access to academic support in a wide variety of subjects (II.A.4-23).

 Las Positas College meets this standard.
-LPC distinguishes pre-collegiate level curriculum from college-level curriculum through systematic course sequencing, advisory requisites, and placement processes.
-The college directly supports students in acquiring the knowledge and skills necessary to advance to and succeed in college level curriculum through faculty-driven initiatives, credit and non-credit concurrent support classes, and a variety of foundational pathways available to students with varied educational goals.
+LPC distinguishes precollegiate curriculum from college level curriculum through course sequencing, advisory requisites, and placement processes.
+The college directly supports students in acquiring the knowledge and skills necessary to advance to and succeed in college level curriculum through faculty driven initiatives, credit and noncredit concurrent support classes, and a variety of foundational pathways available to students with varied educational goals.